Top up your smart meter online using the new Ecotricity Top-Up App

 Related FAQs - PAYG Smart Meters

-On your IHD there will be buttons for electricity, gas or dual fuel.
-If you choose the energy type that you’d like to check you’ll be given the up to date balance on your meter.
+The best place to see how much credit you have is on the in-home display or IHD for short.
+Your IHD shows buttons for electricity, gas or dual fuel.
+Click on the energy type that you would like to check and you’ll see an up-to-date balance on your meter.
 If your IHD doesn’t have a very good connection to your meter – maybe there’s a thick wall or the distance is too far – then you can get this information directly from the meter itself.
 All you need to do is press 7 on the keypad.

 If you’ve got a smart meter you’ll have access to something called friendly credit during times when we’re not open, or are closing soon.